 The Political Science Concentrations are:

 The study of global issues, the political systems of foreign countries, and U.S. foreign policy.
 This concentration prepares students for careers in government, business, non-profits, and related agencies that deal with international relations.
 It also prepares students for graduate studies.
-Global Politics faculty advisors are Professors Arceneaux and Leithner.
+Global Politics faculty advisors are Professors Craig Arceneaux and Anika Leithner.

 The study of American government and politics, including government institutions, elections, parties, interest groups, and policy making.
 This concentration is designed to prepare students for political science or public policy graduate programs; law school; or careers in government, interest groups, political campaigns, and other political organizations.
-American Politics advisors are Professors Den Hartog and Williams.
+American Politics advisors are Professors Chris Den Hartog and Jean Williams.

 Individualized Course of Study (ICS)

 This concentration is designed to provide a unique field of study for students who do not select any of the above concentrations and instead desire a set of courses that meets their individual needs and interests.
 It consists of 28 units of coursework at the 300-400 level selected by the student and recommended by the student's faculty advisor.
 As a whole, the courses must represent a coherent and justified field of study.
 ICS advisors are Professors Anika Leithner, Jean Williams and Michael Latner.